Seeking the best soft-serve

 In southeast Wisconsin, I found the Frostie Freeze doing a land-office business on U.S. 12 in downtown Fort Atkinson, serving strawberry-and-vanilla twists as well as the usual zebra cone.

-In Walworth, just a stone's throw from high-bucks Lake Geneva, the Dari-Ripple serves a nice cone (and cheeseburgers, too).
+In Walworth, just a stone's throw from high-bucks Lake Geneva, Meggy Moo's Dairy Ripple serves a nice cone (and cheeseburgers, too).

-In the off-season, I found Briq's Soft Serve in the north-central town of Merrill, and it advertised not only zebra cones but sundaes and shakes made with fresh, locally grown strawberries, rhubarb and raspberries.
+In the off-season, I found Briq's Soft Serve in the north-central town of Wausau, and it advertised not only zebra cones but sundaes and shakes made with fresh, locally grown strawberries, rhubarb and raspberries.

-And it turned out there are seven other Briq's, founded in 1985 by the late Dan Briquelet of Wausau, who loved ice cream.
-Besides Merrill, they're in Rhinelander and Minocqua as well as Wausau and the nearby towns of Edgar, Mosinee, Schofield and Rib Mountain.
+And it turned out there are other Briq's, founded in 1985 by the late Dan Briquelet of Wausau, who loved ice cream.
+Besides Wausau, they're in Rhinelander and Minocqua as well as Wausau neighbors Mosinee, Weston and Rib Mountain.

 Briq's calls itself "Home of the One-Pound Cone.''
 If you buy 100 of them, you'll become a member of the Hundred Pound Club, which entitles you to a T-shirt AND two days of free all-you-can-eat ice cream every summer.